How to make cold brew coffee at home | CNN Underscored

 Ball Regular Mouth 32-Ounce Mason Jars with Lids and Bands, 2-Pack ($9.89; amazon.com)

 Mason jars also give this process a more homey feel, if you’re into that vibe.
-And now that you have Mason jars, you can try to make Mason jar ice cream.
+And now that you have Mason jars, you can also make Mason jar ice cream.

 - Using a kitchen scale, measure 100 grams of coffee.
 Grind coffee to a medium grind (somewhere between table salt and coarse sea salt).